 Tip: make sure to download my free Grow Bible for more information

 So instead of growing more than you need, prevent the possibility of a greater charge by growing no more than a couple plants.
 Focus on developing those plants into the strongest plants possible with our plant protector and THC Booster.
 Learn harvesting tips from our blog to get the most from your few plants.
 Remember, when growing weed in Texas, its quality not quantity that matters.

 Marijuana cultivation is considered marijuana possession and Texas has strict laws on possession.
 If you want to stay out of jail, you need to make sure no one knows you possess marijuana.
 The best way to do that is by creating a discrete grow room for cultivating your plants.
-I offer detailed advice on how to do this in my free Marijuana Grow Bible.
-In it, I share some of my expert tips on growing discretely that I have learned throughout the years.
+There is detailed advice on how to do this in the free Marijuana Grow Bible.
+In it, Robert shares some tips on growing discretely that he’s learned throughout the years.

 When following these tips, combined with high-quality seeds, you’ll be able to grow just the right amount of weed without anyone knowing.

 December 2016 – State Representative Donna Howard filed an amendment to the Texas Constitution that would legalize recreational marijuana.
 The is Texas’s second attempt at legalization.
 Last year a bill to treat cannabis ‘similar to tomatoes’ passed the Texas House Criminal Jurisprudence Committee but failed to travel further.

 Interesting fact; marijuana is not legal in Jamaica!
 Learn how rastafarians get to appreciate ganja in our free ebook.

 Howard’s bill joins a medical marijuana bill proposed by State Senator Jose Menendez.